KRONIK666/SoftServe/README.md

 - Technologies used: ASP .NET MVC 5, Entity Framework and SQL Server.

 Demo 3: StartupBusinessSystem (Team Project)
-- Web Application where users can manage their own Startup Business and also participate in other Startups by making offers to buy shares of the released budget.
+- Web Application where users can provide the financing and manage their own Startup Business and also participate in other Startups by making offers to buy shares from the released budget.
+In return the buyer receives the corresponding amount of shares from the Startup.
 - Owners of the Startups can manage offer requests by accepting and refusing the offers.
 - Technologies used: ASP .NET MVC 5, Entity Framework and SQL Server.